You Have Rights!

-The short answer: If you are not informed of your rights when you are in custody and being interrogated by law enforcement, you may have a legal argument to have any evidence obtained as a result of that interrogation suppressed.
+The short answer: If you are not informed of your rights when you are in custody and being interrogated by law enforcement, you may have a legal challenge to have any evidence obtained as a result of that interrogation suppressed.
 However, it is important to know what those rights are and when law enforcement is required to inform you of those rights.

 Your Rights in Wisconsin